mostafa20021212/Algorithm-Data-Structure/README.md

 # Algorithm-Data-Structure
-A collection of LeetCode questions to ace the coding interview!
+A collection questions to ace the coding interview in (Codeforces, Leetcode, Neetcode)!
 <!---LeetCode Topics Start-->
-# LeetCode Topics
+# Topics
 ## Array
 |  |
 | ------- |